 The major reason that we can now watch local TV on streaming boxes like the Fire TV is the increasing numbers and capabilities of skinny bundles.
 Skinny bundles are pay TV services that, in some ways, are a lot like cable or satellite: they bundle channels together and offer live feeds of familiar networks like AMC and ESPN.
 But they’re still cord cutting solutions, because they don’t use traditional methods to deliver their content.
 The live feeds a skinny bundle offers come in over the internet (“over the top” or “OTT,” in industry lingo), which means that you can watch them anywhere that you can get internet.
 With no regional monopolies and infrastructure concerns around to inflate prices, and with channel packages available in appropriately “skinny” sizes, it’s easy to get a skinny bundle for as little as $40, $30, or even $20/month.
 And since many skinny bundles now offer live feeds of local networks, they can be used to watch local TV on your Fire TV.
 We’ll list your skinny bundle options below, and we’ll also cover other non-skinny bundle methods for watching local channels on Fire TV.

-Sling TV is a bit unique among skinny bundles in that it offers channel packages in a kind of a la carte format.
+Sling TV is a bit unique among skinny bundles in that it offers channel packages in a kind of à la carte format.
 After choosing one of the base packages, you can select small “add-on” packages to build out a custom bundle that suits your specific interests.
 The idea is to keep you from paying for too many channels you don’t want.
 Sling TV offers live local feeds (in select markets, of course) of NBC and Fox in their Sling Blue base package ($25/month).
-The $5/month Broadcast Extra package will allow you to tack on ABC, too.
 Read our review of Sling TV here.

 Don’t be put off by the name: Sony’s PlayStation Vue isn’t just for gamers.
 It’s a regular old skinny bundle with support for all sorts of platforms, not just the PlayStation 4.
-Like other skinny bundles, PlayStation Vue includes live major network feeds in select markets.
+Like many other skinny bundles, PlayStation Vue includes live major network feeds in select markets.
 You can check online to see if you’re included, or you can just sign up for PlayStation Vue’s week-long free trial using the link below.
 You might as well check it out for yourself and see if you like it.
 As for our own opinion, you can read our review of PlayStation Vue here.
 PlayStation Vue’s cheapest bundle costs $44.99 after the expiration of your free trial.

 There’s no way to attach an antenna directly to a Fire TV device, but you can still use an over-the-air antenna in conjunction with your Fire TV to watch live local channels.
 One way to do so is to set up a Plex media server on a computer and combine Plex’s live TV feature with an antenna and a PC TV tuner to transform OTA broadcasts into live streams that you can access through the Plex app on your Fire TV.
 Another option is to use an OTA DVR like Tablo with an antenna and the relevant app (Tablo TV, in this case).
 Either way, you’ll be able to watch free over-the-air TV through your Fire TV, making it easy to catch live local broadcasts from the major networks, PBS, and other channels.